idkjs/old-code-update/UPDATING.md

 > Update places where you use DOM refs (whether use React.createRef or React.useRef above your components).

-I just searched for `useRef` and `createRef` in the project and found nothing so just going to go ahead and install `reason-react@latest`.
+I just searched for `useRef` and `createRef` in the project and found nothing so I'm just going to go ahead and install `reason-react@latest`.

 ```sh
 npm i reason-react@latest